Tewkesbury mustard: Figurative usage

-There is some evidence that “Tewkesbury Mustard” came to be used as slang for incendiary 'fire-balls', a usage referred to in David Hume's History of England, in which he describes the rumour that the Great Fire of London was started by foreign arsonists trained by Jesuits "and the whole plan of operations was so concerted, that precautions were taken by the Jesuits to vary their measures, according to the variation of the wind.
-Fire-balls were familiarly called among them Tewkesbury mustard pills".
-Robert Hugh Benson’s refers to this in his historical novel Oddfish!, which contains the text: “Workmen, too, were set to search and dig everywhere for "Tewkesbury mustard-balls," as they were called—or fire-balls, with which it was thought that the Catholics would set London a-fire”.
+There is some evidence that “Tewkesbury Mustard” came to be used as a euphemism for incendiary bombs in the 17th century, a usage referred to in David Hume's History of England, in which he describes the rumour that the Great Fire of London was started by foreign arsonists trained by Jesuits, "and the whole plan of operations was so concerted, that precautions were taken by the Jesuits to vary their measures, according to the variation of the wind.
+Fire-balls were familiarly called among them Teuxbury mustard pills".
+Robert Hugh Benson’s refers to this in his historical novel Oddfish!, which contains the text “Workmen, too, were set to search and dig everywhere for "Tewkesbury mustard-balls," as they were called—or fire-balls, with which it was thought that the Catholics would set London a-fire”.
 A similar line also appears in Alfred Marks' book Who Killed Sir Edmund Godfrey?.

 Thomas Firminger Thiselton-Dyer in his book “The Folk-lore of Plants” (pub.
 1889) gives evidence that the phrase “He looks as if he lived on Tewkesbury mustard” came to be used as slang in Gloucestershire for those "who always have a sad, severe, and terrific countenance".